 Home Treatment After a Lice Outbreak

-There's no doubt that it's vitally important to remove every adult and egg louse on your child's head.
-But, it's equally important to make sure that they're removed from your home, too.
-Following are tips that can be followed at home to help remove lice from your environment.
+There’s no doubt that it’s vitally important to remove every adult louse and nit on your child’s head.
+Following are tips that can be followed at home to remove any live lice.
 Lice can survive up to 26 hours off the head.
 Lice eggs, or nits, do not hatch off the head except in extremely rare conditions.

-Boil for 20 minutes, soak in rubbing alcohol, or put in a sealed bag for 2 weeks.
+Boil for 20 minutes, soak in rubbing alcohol, or put in a sealed bag for a few days.
 Label all brushes so they are not shared.
 Do not share beds, pillows, or hats.

-They can be boiled, soaked in rubbing alcohol for 20 minutes, or put in a sealed bag for 2 weeks, which gives the bugs time to die, and the eggs time to hatch and then die.
+They can be boiled, soaked in rubbing alcohol for 20 minutes, or put in a sealed bag for a few days, which gives the bugs time to die.
+Eggs will not hatch off the head.